 Bradpole Parish Council’s Role in the Planning Process

-Each application is discussed among Councillors and a “corporate” response to each application is submitted to West Dorset District Council and subsequently published on the planning applications website along with those from other members of the public. (see hereunder)
+Each application is discussed among Councillors and a “corporate” response to each application is submitted to the Local Planning Authority and subsequently published on the planning applications website along with those from other members of the public.

 Current applications can be found on the Home Page of this website which is regularly updated.

 Developers are encouraged to undertake pre-application consultation, see below**, and may wish to contact the Parish Council for advice on how best to engage with the local community.